Knowledge into Action

 What this study adds

-This project has been led by Dr Jason Tang, Research Fellow, University of Dundee, in conjunction with colleagues from the School of Health Sciences at Dundee, University of the West of Scotland, Edinburgh Napier University and NHS Education for Scotland (NES).
+This project was led by the SISCC team based at the School of Health Sciences, University of Dundee, in conjunction with colleagues from the University of the West of Scotland, Edinburgh Napier University and NHS Education for Scotland (NES).

 For more information please contact SISCC (firstname.lastname@example.org)